-- Deposit or pay your taxes when they are due, unless you meet the requirements discussed in Notice 2020-22 or IRS.gov/ETD, or you have chosen to use the relief provided in Notice 2020-65 and Notice 2021-11. - File your fully completed Form 941 on time. - · Report your tax liability accurately. - Submit valid checks for tax payments. - Furnish accurate Forms W-2 to employees. - File Form W-3 and Copy A of Forms W-2 with the SSA on time and accurately.
+• Deposit or pay your taxes when they are due, unless you meet the requirements discussed in Notice 2020-22 and Notice 2021-24.

+- File your fully completed Form 941 on time.

+- Report your tax liability accurately.

+- Submit valid checks for tax payments.

+- Furnish accurate Forms W-2 to employees.

+• File Form W-3 and Copy A of Forms W-2 with the SSA on time and accurately.